City guides

 Salamanca City Guide

-Salamanca city guide - Table of Contents
+Salamanca travel guide - Contents

-Salamanca is located in the north east of Spain, 2 hours outside of Madrid, between the capital and the province of Galicia.
+Salamanca is located in the northeast of Spain, 2 hours outside of Madrid, between the capital and the province of Galicia.
 It is a city that may not be a “hose-hold-name” but it’s a city of great historical importance.
 Salamanca is home to the oldest University in Spain and has long been a cultural hub in the country and in Europe.
 Even to this day, Salamanca is still a prime destination for Erasmus students from all corners of Europe.

 Salamanca’s Old Quarter